What is 3D Gait Analysis? How is it different from 2D analysis and other app-based analysis?

 Apart from wearing the right clothing, there are no specific preparation requirements.

-When should I get analyzed?
+When should I get my running analyzed?

 It’s best to get analyzed when preparing for a race so you have enough time to correct mechanics and optimize function.